svn2github/wordpress-vip-plugins/uppsite/readme.txt

 == Changelog ==

+= 5.1.3 =
+* Integration with Disqus now depends on the activation of the plugin in the system

+= 5.1.2 =
+* Fixed issues related with Windows-based servers.

+= 5.1.1 =
+* Fixed bugs reported by users

 = 5.1 =
 * Resolved cache problems with server-side cache mechanisms (e.g. Varnish)
 * Direct link to categories/tags/posts/etc on webapp are now showing the right results